 If the thoughts are too intense to get back to what we are doing, using our senses can help us get back on track.

 Here’s a simple technique that works by tapping into our senses:

 Another way to engage our senses is by doing a visualization.
-This simply means trying to imagine things in our mind, in a controlled way, which helps block out suicidal thoughts.
+This means trying to imagine things in our mind, in a controlled way, which helps block out suicidal thoughts.

-Grounding works by connecting us to the physical environment and reminding us of exactly where we are in the present moment, which takes us away from negative thoughts and worries about the past or future.
+Grounding works by connecting us to our physical environment and reminding us of exactly where we are in the present moment, which takes us away from negative thoughts and worries about the past or future.

 Grounding is similar to using our senses, but places more focus on our own physical sensations and connection to where we are.

 A simple grounding technique is to focus on the parts of your body that are connected to the floor, or a chair where you are sitting.
 Feel the weight of your body and notice how the ground supports you.
-Try to feel rooted where you are, strong in your stance, and take note of the sensations you feel.
+Try to feel rooted to where you are, strong in your stance, and take note of the sensations you feel.
 You can also do this while walking by feeling the ground under your feet, and noticing the textures of the ground with your feet.

 Often when we feel overwhelmed, our muscles tense without us realizing it.
 Our shoulders or jaw may flex, or we may clench our fists.
 This is part of our ‘fight-or-flight’ response.

 Like controlling our breathing, muscle relaxations help us take an active role in relaxing the physical manifestations of our stress response, and tell our body that it’s okay to calm down.